Jujubinus browningleeae

 Jujubinus browningleeae is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Etymology

-This species is named after Mrs. Sarah Browning-Lee in recognition of her continuous effort over a period of three years in collecting sand or sediment samples in the marine environment of Ascension Island for identification of micro mollusks.
+This species is named after Mrs. Sarah Browning-Lee in recognition of her continuous effort over a period of three years in collecting sand or sediment samples in the marine environment of Ascension Island for the identification of micro mollusks.

 Description

 Jujubinus browningleeae has a small and slightly turriculate shell.
 The sculpture consists of flat spiral cords demarcated by incised spiral lines.
 Prosocline lamallae is absent between cords.

 Distribution

 It is found in the Portuguese exclusive economic zone.